Contact the Staff

 Serve with fellow alumni and members of the Service Learning Crew at the Black Mountain Community Garden.
 This community garden provides a space for families of the Swannanoa Valley to grow their own produce, supplies fresh fruits and vegetables to low-income families through local agencies, and teaches children and adults the life-long skills of growing food and sharing with your neighbor.
 Come play in soil, harvest the summer bounty and get crops planted for the winter.
 Please preregister for this event.
 Maximum participants: 12

-"Kehila" (the Jewish Student Association/WWC Hillel) is hosting a vegetarian/vegan friendly dinner to celebrate Shabbat and Sukkot (the holiday of harvest and pilgrimage) at the Garden Cabin.
+"Kehila" (the Jewish Student Association/WWC Hillel) is hosting a vegetarian/vegan friendly dinner to celebrate Shabbat (Sabbath) at the Garden Cabin.
 It will coincide with the BBQ dinner, leaving plenty of time for those who want to venture down to the Farm for square dancing and the bonfire.
 This event is open to all students, their families, and alumni.
-We will celebrate the holiday with local fruit and veggies cuisines, and we welcome you to bring a FAVORITE FAMILY RECIPE if you’d like.
-Light some candles, sing some Shabbat songs, shake the lulav and estrog, and hang out with new and old friends.
-Bring an instrument if you like for some jamming.
-Shabbat Shalom and Chag Sameach!
-Please register to ensure there is enough food for everyone.
+We will celebrate with local fruit and veggies cuisines, and we welcome you to bring a FAVORITE FAMILY RECIPE if you’d like.
+Light some candles, sing some Shabbat songs and hang out with new and old friends.
+Bring an instrument if you like for music jamming.
+PLEASE REGISTER SO WE CAN HAVE ENOUGH FOOD FOR ALL.
 Email firstname.lastname@example.org if you have any questions.
 Cost: Adults, $10; Children 7-12, $5; Students and Children under 6, Free

 Head down to the Farm for our traditional feast of freshly smoked pulled pork or barbecued tofu.
-The WWC Chorale and a rockin’ band will provide lively entertainment and music for dancing or simply for listening pleasure.
+The WWC Old Time String Band will provide lively entertainment and music for dancing or simply for listening pleasure.
 A bonfire will keep us warm as the sun sets and hayrides are offered too, weather permitting.
 It’s an event for the entire campus, so students, staff and faculty are invited to join in the fun.
 (Cost: Adults, $12; Children 7-12, $5; Students & Children under 6, Free)